 Before she took another swing at the knee-high weeds with her machete in the highlands of Soa Village in Ra, northern Fiji, my beloved grandmother Adi Arieta Adibuli Ravai looked up at the vast blue Pacific sky and asked my eldest brother, “Look at that plane flying by – if a pilot can learn how to fly that plane, why can’t you?”

 Even though those simple words weren’t specifically directed at me, they were powerful enough to impact me for life.
 They echo in my mind each time doubt creeps up on me, especially when I want to realise a dream or achieve a goal.

 “Va kaukauwa [be strong]!” are words expressed by my dear mother, Maraia Ratu, née Ravai, which I can never erase from my memory.
 Mum repeated those two no-nonsense words each time she saw me crumble under pressure or when tears cascaded down my face due to frustration.

-I hope you will have some a-ha moments or be inspired by listening to a podcast; and I have no doubt you may disagree with something shared.
+I hope you will have some a-ha moments or be inspired by listening to a podcast or reading a blog; and I have no doubt you may disagree with something shared.